donejs/donejs/docs/features.md

 ### Integrated layers

-Just like Apple integrates the hardware and software for its devices, DoneJS integrates different technologies in a way that creates unique advantages that you can only get from using an integrated solution.
+DoneJS integrates different technologies in a way that creates unique advantages that you can only get from using an integrated solution.

 #### Cross-layer features